Frequently Asked Question

 How to classify sensitive data?

-Last Updated 21 days ago
+Last Updated 3 months ago

 The Data Privacy Act of 2012 aims to protect individual personal information while allowing organizations to responsibly use data for legitimate purposes.